 Powerless.
 Confused.
 Just going through the motions of what I was “supposed” to do.
 Supposed to do well in school.
 Supposed to go to college.
-Supposed to pretend like this was the path I chose to go.
+Supposed to pretend like this was the path I chose.

 But I did choose it.
 What else was I supposed to do?
 I didn’t feel strong enough to go any other way.
 And maybe I could have tried harder but I had little confidence in myself – just a girl dreaming.